ethereum-optimism/community-hub/src/docs/biz/README.md

-## Get OP tokens
+## Get OP

-There are several ways in which Optimism can give you OP tokens.
+There are several ways to receive OP tokens from the Optimism Foundation.

 - **Governance grants**.
   Public process managed by our [token house](../governance/token-house.md).